ExpediaGroup/datasqueeze/README.md

-# DataSqueeze
+# Datasqueeze

 ## Overview
-DataSqueeze performs compaction of files from source directory to target directory maintaining the directory structure of the source.
+Datasqueeze performs compaction of files from source directory to target directory maintaining the directory structure of the source.

 ## Documentation
  This README is intended to provide detailed technical documentation for advanced users.

 ## General operation

-DataSqueeze supports two types of compaction
+Datasqueeze supports two types of compaction

 1. Normal Compaction - We compact files from source to target path.